 If your dog continues to move towards the boundaries in an attempt to escape or cross the boundaries, then a shock is sent through the collar via the prongs located on the inside neck area.

 Do not worry this doe not hurt your dog, but instead purely sends a message to them that they should not be crossing that area.
-Alsmot likes a stop sign!
-In fancy terms, this is called a (correctional static) that will typically last for around 15 to 30 seconds depending on the brand you are using.
+Almost like a stop sign!
+The grammatically correct term is a (correctional static) that will typically last for around 15 to 30 seconds depending on the brand you are using.

 And that’s really about it.
 The shock is really not that bad at all, as I and the kids had fun testing it on my husband and he said that it wasn’t really painful at all. (that’s for another story).